ConfMask/ConfMask/README.md

 > [!NOTE]
 > - Use the `--help` option on each script to see available options (including available network names).
 > - Each evaluation script saves/updates the results in the corresponding JSON file, in addition to producing the plots.
 Hence, the `--plot-only` option can be used to generate the plots from the existing results without re-running the experiments.
+> - The layout of the generated plots may be different from the paper, but they convey essentially the same information.

 ### Generate anonymized networks